ficnawode/analysistree-onnx-inferrer/README.md

 Specifies the order and field names of the features which are put into the model in a comma-separated list.
 ### --o <output-file>
 Specifies the output file name where the root tree should be stored in.
-### --t
+### --t <tree-name>
-Specified the name of the tree inside the input and output file where the candidates are stored in.
+Specifies the name of the tree inside the input and output file where the candidates are stored in.
+### --num_threads <number-of-onnx-threads>
+Specifies the number of threads ONNX should use.
+This option may be neccessary when used inside a slurm environment, because the number of cores cannot be determined in the usual way automatically.

 # Usage example
 In python, given a trained XGBClassifier `model_clf`, we can export it to the *.onnx format using the [hipe4ml converter](https://github.com/fgrosa/hipe4ml_converter) (install with `pip install hipe4ml-converter`):